 SBA Paycheck Protection Program Data Lookup - FederalPay

-Under open government transparency guidelines, certain information on recipients of the 2020 Paycheck Protection Program loans provided by the US Small Business Administration (SBA) are a matter of public record.
+Under open government transparency guidelines, information on recipients of the $779B in forgivable government loans issued through the 2020 Paycheck Protection Program by the US Small Business Administration (SBA) are a matter of public record.
 FederalPay.org has created a powerful search tool that allows public access to the PPP loan database.

 PPP Loan Company Lookup Search Tool

-Search our entire database for publicly released Paycheck Protection Program (PPP) information by location, company name, lending institution, or amount.
+Search our entire database for publicly released Paycheck Protection Program (PPP) information by location, company name, industry (based on NAICS code), company type, or loan amount.
+Max 50 results provided for each query.

-Information available through this dataset may include name, address, owner information, loan range, and lender for companies that received loans of $150,000 or above through the PPP.
+Information available through this dataset may include name, address, owner information, loan amount, and lender for all companies that received loans through the PPP.

 PPP Company Loan Lists By State